Why Do My Hands Swell When I Walk

 Tight jewelry, such as rings and bracelets, can restrict blood flow and exacerbate hand swelling.
 During physical activity, even slightly tight jewelry can become uncomfortable and contribute to fluid accumulation.

 Remove any rings, bracelets, or watches before your walk.
-This will help ensure that blood can flow freely to your hands and minimize the risk of swelling.
+This will help see to it that blood can flow freely to your hands and minimize the risk of swelling.
 If you notice any redness or irritation around your fingers or wrists after wearing jewelry, remove it immediately and allow your skin to recover.

 Cooling Down Properly